How to Get Into UC Berkeley: Requirements and Strategies

 Who gets into UC Berkeley?

-• Students of Asian descent make up the largest racial demographic with 52.1% of the student population.
-The next-largest groups are white students (30.7%), Chicanx/Latinx students (21.1%), and Southwest Asian/North African students (5.5%).
+Students of Asian descent make up the largest racial demographic with 39.86% of the undergraduate student population.
+The next-largest groups are Chicanx/Latinx students (20.54%), white students (19.60%), and African American students (3.99%).

 Because UC Berkeley, along with the other UC schools, no longer requires or accepts standardized test scores, there is no SAT and ACT data for the most recent freshman class.
 Below are average test scores for the class of 2024:

-The most popular majors at UC Berkeley are social sciences, engineering, biological and biomedical sciences, interdisciplinary studies, and natural resources and conservation.
+The most popular majors at UC Berkeley are social sciences, computer science, engineering, biological and biomedical sciences, interdisciplinary studies, and mathematics and statistics.

 ----